wtsky/javascript-style-guide/README.md

 <a name='variables'>Variables</a>
 ---------------------------------

 - Always use `var` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.

     ```javascript
+    // good
+    var superPower = new SuperPower();

     // bad
     superPower = new SuperPower();

-    // good
-    var superPower = new SuperPower();
     ```

 - Use one `var` declaration per variable and declare each variable on a newline.

     ```javascript
+    // good
+    var items = getItems();
+    var goSportsTeam = true;
+    var dragonball = 'z';

     // bad
     var items = getItems(),
         goSportsTeam = true,
         dragonball = 'z';

-    // good
-    var items = getItems();
-    var goSportsTeam = true;
-    var dragonball = 'z';
     ```

 - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

     ```javascript
+    // good
+    var items = getItems();
+    var goSportsTeam = true;
+    var dragonball;
+    var length;
+    var i;

     // bad
     var i, len, dragonball,
         items = getItems(),